hazelcast/fraud-detection-onnx/README.md

 * AWS User and CLI
     * [Aws CLI](https://aws.amazon.com/cli/) installed and configured to work with your AWS user
     * Your AWS user has the [IAM permissions listed here](https://docs.docker.com/cloud/ecs-integration/#run-an-application-on-ecs)
-    * You will need to use `aws configure` with your AWS user to set up preferred AWS region (e.g. us-east-2)
+    * Run `aws configure` with your AWS user to set up preferred AWS region (e.g. us-east-2), AWS Key & Secret

 # Fraud Detection With Hazelcast and ONNX